Coaching Model / Phase 3

 The Unlived Life

-Most of us have two lives: The life we live, and the unlived life within us.
-Within the long term plan, we also explore the potential unlived life within you.
+Within the long term plan, we explore the potential unlived life within you.
 What was unlived in your past – what dreams, what convictions, what talents, what ideas, what qualities in you have gone unrealized?
 Whatever it is, we locate the unlived life via “the inner calling” or “inner voice” of what you desire to do even if it sounds “irrational” or “crazy.”
 This includes the “I’ve always wanted to…” and “people always tell me I should…” This “inner voice” is commonly a need to contribute to society in some way; to be useful to people, to be valuable to people, to be helpful to people, to be needed, to be of service, to teach something, to create something, to produce something, while at the same time earn a living.

 Not sure what you want or need?